Banned would not be proving a good service and a friend if we did not share with you all we know.

 As created beings, we bow down to The Creator of the universe, as there is no one else greater.
 He sanctified the Sabbath in creation, before Moses, before it all.

 In other words, to keep the Sabbath holy is to keep the day of rest set by God for men at creation - Not Sunday, the false sabbath set by men ( google Constantine, Christian Roman Emperor).
+Sunday was day of pagan worship celebration.
+The day of the sun.

 If you seek truth, and already noticed nowhere in the bible it calls us to keep the Sunday holy.
 Instead you only find "remember the Seventh day Sabbath", it is time for truth. ie: don’t believe what preachers tell you.
 I encourage you to verify all bible truth for yourself.
 Take some time, read the living bible.
 God loves you and want you to lean all about Him.